Careers Information Advice & Guidance at Park View

 The Careers Adviser offers Spring Term Options Interviews for those students requiring motivation and focus.
 Referrals made by tutors.

-All Year 10 students go on an aspirational trip in the Autumn term to a campus University.
+Aspiration Trips All Year 10 students go on an aspirational trip in the Autumn term to a campus University.
 Typical universities visited include Brunel, Anglia Ruskin, Canterbury Christ Church and Hertfordshire Universities.

-We obtain our work experience via the local Education Business organisation called Diamond Education Services, although students are also encouraged to ask for help from family and friends to secure a placement.
-All students are helped and supported with work experience preparation, and visited on their placements by a member of staff.
-The school also has in place a programme of careers education to help students prepare for their work experience, covering aspects such as telephone and interview skills, and how to identify health and safety risks at work
+We obtain our work experience opportunities via the local Education Business organisation called Diamond Education Services, although students are also encouraged to ask for help from family and friends to secure a placement.
+All students are helped and supported with work experience preparation and visited on their placements by a member of staff.
+The school also has in place a programme of careers education to help students prepare for their work experience, covering aspects such as telephone and interview skills, and how to identify health and safety risks at work.

 Careers Library (early Autumn Term) Careers Resources in library are explained to students so that they can do careers research of job/occupations ideas, routes into and qualifications required in preparation of making applications to opportunities for transition into further education.